 Taylor Wimpey builds homes that achieve high levels of energy efficiency, allowing homeowners to reduce their Scope 1 and 2 carbon emissions by using less energy in their homes.
 In addition, the location of houses near to public transport nodes, cycle routes and increased cycle storage facilities means that our customers can also lead to savings on our Scope 3 transportation emissions.
 The UK Government has now phased out 'The Code for Sustainable Homes' regulations which was replaced nationally by new Building Regulations.
-Although it is anticipated the number of new homes we build to the Code will reduce, in 2017 we completed 2,451 homes to Code level three (2016: 3,667) and 906 homes to Code level four (2016: 1,282).
-Taylor Wimpey is thinking about going into the 'homes in use' space and further information can be found in the sustainability report, published in March 2017.
+Although it is anticipated the number of new homes we build to the Code will reduce, in 2018 we completed 1,762 homes to Code level three (2016: 3,667) and 501 homes to Code level four (2016: 1,282).
+Taylor Wimpey is exploring the 'homes in use' space and further information can be found in the Sustainability Report, published in March 2018.
 Taylor Wimpey is actively participating in policy development to facilitate positive changes in this area.
 Improvements made to current building regulations include improved insulation and air tightness, and the use of more thermally efficient products and linear thermal bridging designs.
-Taylor Wimpey also carries out work with our manufacturing partner which has led to the introduction of new, easy-to-use products into the marketplace.
+Taylor Wimpey also carries out work with our manufacturing partners which has led to the introduction of new, easy-to-use products into the marketplace.
 These help to prevent heat loss and reduce energy demand in homes.
-Taylor Wimpey employs a 'fabric first' approach to energy efficiency, concentrating in highly efficient walls and windows.
-We make all of our homes airtight and use mechanical ventilation to maintain good air guality and comfort.
+Taylor Wimpey employs a 'fabric first' approach to energy efficiency, concentrating on highly efficient walls and windows.
+We make all of our homes airtight and use mechanical ventilation to maintain good air quality and comfort.
 Finally, where appropriate, we use low carbon and renewable technologies.
-In 2017 we delivered significant progress with our Project 2020 research and innovation initiative, and are due to start a number of exciting pilots on our sites in 2018, to help us future-proof our product for the next generation of customers including the the use of timber frame to replace block work and cross-laminated timber panels with wood fibre insulation.
+We made significant progress on our Project 2020 research and innovation initiative in 2018.
+Project 2020 will help us future-proof our product for our next generation of customers.
+Amongst the Project 2020 houses, five have been built using cross-laminated timber panels and two have been built with timber-frame.
+The CLT houses also have wood fibre insulat

 Are these low-carbon product(s) or do they enable avoided emissions?
 Low-carbon product